StephenMiner/WeatheringBlocks/README.md

 Note that your transition stage value cannot be less than 1.
 It will cause some problems with the glue feature if you do this.
 1 is considered to be the "most repaired" state.

+It is ESSENTIAL that each transition group you make has at least one transition whose stage is 1.
+Otherwise, glue doesn't work.

 ``pre-chance: 0.05688889``
 This line defines what the probability is that given that a block that we have a transition for gets randomly ticked, that we will proceed to attempt the transition process.